- The Assessment and Certification Regulations is applicable to all clients certified by Guardian Independent Certification Pte Ltd (Guardian)

 - Granting of Certification Approval

-- GIC will grant clients its certification approval upon review of the submitted recommendations of the auditors.
+- Guardian will grant clients its certification approval upon review of the submitted recommendations of the auditors.

 Suspension, Withdrawal, Cancellation of Certification

-- GIC reserves the right to suspend, withdraw, or cancel the certification approvals of clients by giving notice to clients of GIC’s intention.
-GIC would brief its clients of the intention and will give clients reasonable time to take corrective actions before making the final decision on the action to be taken.
-GIC reserves the right to publish on its on-line client directory such actions taken.
+- Guardian reserves the right to suspend, withdraw, or cancel the certification approvals of clients by giving notice to clients of Guardian’s intention.
+Guardian would brief its clients of the intention and will give clients reasonable time to take corrective actions before making the final decision on the action to be taken.
+Guardian reserves the right to publish on its on-line client directory such actions taken.

 - A suspension or withdrawal may be made against a certified client for any or all scopes for such a period if the certified client: